edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 A common design pattern is to organize resources into different groups and create security groups for each to control network communication between them.

 ![security_groups](/img/security_groups.jpg)

+    Route tables to control outbound traffic mainly and Security (ACL and Security Group) to control how traffic ingress to vpc

 ### Gateways
 ###### Internet gateway